Buck Sexton is in on my and and and what about who's Tuesday?

 I don't think most of us would be able to do that and live with ourselves.

-Stand up and tell those lies over those four flag draped coffins at Andrews Air Force Base.
+Most of us wouldn't be able to do what Hillary Clinton did, stand up and tell those lies over those four flag-draped coffins at Andrews Air Force Base.

 Most of us couldn't do that.

-And you know, there are people all over the world who must look at this behavior.
+And, you know, there are people all over the world who must look at this behavior.

-Imagine if you're Ayatollah uh Katami in Tehran.
+Imagine if you're Ayatollah Khatami in Tehran.

 Imagine if you're the Chinese Politburo.